-- 6. Exempt employees will not be paid for full day absences taken in excess of their leave balance. - 7.
-A full day's absence is recorded as the number of hours the employee would have normally been scheduled to work on such day. - 8.
-Except for the payout of vacation upon change in employment status, payment of annual leave is made at the rate of pay in effect at the time of such payment. - 9.
+- 7. A full day's absence is recorded as the number of hours the employee would have normally been scheduled to work on such day. - 8.
+Except for the payout of annual leave upon change in employment classification, payment of annual leave is made at the rate of pay in effect at the time of such payment.
+In the case of the payout of annual leave upon change in employment classification, payment will be made at the last rate of pay in effect prior to the change in classification. - 9.
 Employees may not take annual leave that has not been accrued(earned).
 In other words, employees may not borrow against future leave. - 10.
 All available leave must be used before leave without pay may be considered or approved. - 11.
 Employees may not have an annual leave balance that is less than zero.
 If this unusual circumstance occurs, no further leave will be granted or paid until an appropriate leave balance is achieved to support such leave. - 12.
 Negative leave balances will be deducted from an exiting or transferring employee's final paycheck(s). - 13.
 As with all leave (Holiday, Holy Day, Sick, Compassionate, etc.), annual leave is not counted as time worked for overtime computation purposes. - 14.
 No payments will be made in lieu of taking annual leave.
 In other words, active employees may not "cash out" any portion of their leave balance.
 Leave must be taken in order to receive payment. - 15.
 Employees may not transfer all or a portion of their unused annual leave to another employee. - 16.
 If a paid Holy Day or holiday falls during an approved leave, the day will be recorded as a Holy Day or holiday, rather than annual leave. - 17.
 To permit fulfillment of civic and religious duties, employees will not be charged annual leave when absent from work for what is generally considered a reasonable amount of time necessary to vote in local, state, or federal elections or to participate in Mass on Holy Days of Obligation.

-Payment of Annual Leave at Separation of Employment, Transfer, or Status Change:
+Payment of Annual Leave at Separation of Employment, Transfer, or Change in Employment Classification